Llamas and goats at Shepard's Harvest Festival

 Embroidered stones arranged in a heart by a Brainerd fiber artist on the Weaving Waters Fiber Arts Trail / Lisa Jordan

-Minnesota is also home to two “fiber arts trails,” along which several fiber artists, galleries, shops and cultural centers open their doors to the public (hours vary by location, so be sure to call ahead).
+Minnesota is also home to two “fiber arts trails” where galleries, shops and cultural centers open their doors to the public.
+(Hours vary by location; be sure to call ahead.)
 In central Minnesota, the Weaving Waters Fiber Arts Trail stretches from Great River Arts in Little Falls through Brainerd and on to the New York Mills Cultural Center, with a dozen stops in between.
 Further northwest, you’ll find the Pine to Prairie Fiber Arts Trail in and around Bemidji.

 Erica Wacker